jonurry/makers/Terminal Commands.md

 ### Merge contents of files
 `cat file_1 file_2 > merged_file` merge the contents of _file_1_ with _file_2_ and store it in _merged_file_

+## View Contents of long files
+### less
+`less file` Using the "less" command, you're able to scroll up and down with your keyboard to view the entire document.
+When you're ready to finish viewing, just type "q"

+e.g. `less longText.txt` view the contents of _longText.txt_

+### head
+`head [-n] file` view the first 'n' lines of _file_. 'n' is a positive integer.
+If omitted, defaults to first 10 lines.

+e.g. `head -3 longText.txt` show the first 3 lines of the contents of _longText.txt_.

+### tail
+`tail [-n] file` view the last 'n' lines of _file_. 'n' is a positive integer.
+If omitted, defaults to last 10 lines.

+e.g. `tail -3 longText.txt` show the last 3 lines of the contents of _longText.txt_.

+### Monitor log files
+`tail -f file.log` Show the last 10 entries in the log file and then monitor for new entries.
+As soon as the log file is updated the entry will appear in the console.
+Ctrl-C to stop monitoring.

+e.g. `tail -f /private/var/log/system.log` to montor the OS X system log.